secretstartups/handbook/customer-success/tam/ebr/index.html.md

 4. *Provide an update on our delivery to your needs (e.g., delivery to your enhancement requests, support cases and SLA)*

 *We'd like to invite xxx (influencers, decision makers) to join, and we'll have some of our leadership team join as well.
 Would you suggest that I or my leadership reach out to them directly, or what is the best way to get time on everyone's calendar?*

 *The following are some suggested dates and times - typically these reviews take 60-90 minutes.
 I'm looking forward to review future strategy with you and the team!*

-##### eMail templates by region - Can be used as a starting point to send an EBR proposal to customers:
+##### eMail templates by region - Can be used as a starting point to send an EBR proposal to customers

 For ease of use / fast updating, available in Google Doc format: